 Each incident brings risk of severe outcome

 Yet, when hunting accidents do happen, the outcome can be serious.
-Around 100 people die each year in hunting accidents nationwide, some of whom may simply be bystanders out for a walk in the woods.
+Fewer than 100 people die each year in hunting accidents involving firearms in the United States, some of whom may simply be bystanders out for a walk in the woods.

 To take a few recent tragic hunting accident examples from late last year: